EvenMore 0.63

 Plugins

 There are quite a few plugins I have created for use with EvenMore, ranging from MSWord file conversion, HTML, RTF, and many more formats.
-When EvenMore loads, it will automatically check the file it is loading against each of the plugins that are installed in the Plugins directory.
-When a match is found, this plugin will then convert the file data to a readable format.
-Now with EvenMore, full colour text is possible, and many plugins will support this (see RTF, HTML plugins, etc).
+When EvenMore loads, it will automatically check the file it is loading against each of the plugins that are installed in the plugins directory.
+When a match is found, this plugin will then convert the file data into a readable format.
+Now full colour text is possible in EvenMore, and many plugins will support this (see RTF, HTML plugins, WordWorth, etc).
+The function of each of the plugins will vary.
+One such plugin is the Filetypes plugin.
+This plugin looks for a file called "filetypes.txt" in the EvenMore directory.
+This is a file containing wildcard matches for files and an associated program path to launch the selected file with, eg:-

 #?.guide=sys:utilities/multiview "%s"